 The 26th session of the Council of Europe Standing Conference of Ministers of Education entitled 'The transformative power of education: universal values and civic renewal' took place in Strasbourg on 27 and 28 September 2023.
-At this Ministerial Conference the Council of Europe member States reaffirmed their commitment on the critical role of education in promoting democracy, human rights, and the rule of law, recognising the need for decisive action to address global challenges, strengthening the Council of Europe's education implementation mechanisms, and focusing on the democratic future for all learners through initiatives and adopted resolutions.

 The main themes of the Ministerial Conference were the renewal of education's civic mission, education in times of emergencies and crisis, harnessing the potential of digital transformation in education.
 At this meeting, the Ministers also adopted the Council of Europe 2030 Education Strategy "Learners First', which endorses the values of the Council of Europe.